symbol-os/symbol-os-promo/README.md

 By checking workflow structural soundness before its execution, the automation pre-flight structural analyzer is able to **detect errors before they show up in the production process**.

-The workflows may be documented, analyzed, executed, and memorized for later references.
+Minding anyone shipping automation they can’t afford to debug at runtime, the workflows may be documented, analyzed, executed, and memorized for later references.

 ---